kumatheworld/kurose-ross-solutions/main.typ

   )
 + Users typically have 100 Mbps to tens of Gbps.
 + Some examples are twisted-pair copper wire, coaxial cable, and optical fiber.
 + The table below shows transmission rates according to some standards for HFC and DSL.
-In case of FTTH, the transmission rate is potentially several Gbps fast.
+In the case of FTTH, the transmission rate is potentially several Gbps fast.
   #table(
     columns: 3,
     table.header[*Type of access*][*Downstream transmission*][*Upstream transmission*],